Resources & Recommendations

 Fractionated Coconut Oil: FCO, as it is called, is liquefied coconut oil.
 Fractionated coconut oil has been treated with heat so that it does not solidify at cooler temperatures.
 It is for external use only.
 My preferred brand is Plant Therapy.

-Jars, Bottles, Sprayers, and other EO Accessories
+Jars, Bottles, Sprayers, and other DIY Accessories

 Ointment Jars: Over the years, I have used both plastic and glass ointment jars.
 For individual salves, I recently found these amber glass jars and now I use these exclusively.
-If you prefer plastic, I use these smaller 1/2 ounce and 1-ounce jars that I purchase in bulk for very little money from Amazon.
+If you prefer plastic, I often use smaller 1/2 ounce and 1-ounce jars that I purchase in bulk for very little money from Amazon.

 Dropper Bottles: As with my preferred ointment jars, I recently discovered these 15ml amber dropper bottles made by Vivaplex.
 There was no looking back.
 These are leakproof and budget-friendly.